Zulko/moviepy/_sources/examples/examples.txt

 Example Scripts
 ===============

 Here are a few example scripts to get you started.
-There are quite old now and will be soon replaced.
+Most are quite old now and will be soon replaced.

 .. toctree::
    :maxdepth: 1

    moving_letters
+   dancing_knights
    ukulele_concerto
    example_with_sound
    star_worms